Joseph Harrison Jr.: Art collection

 Harrison purchased more than twenty portraits and historical paintings at the 1854 auction of the contents of Philadelphia's Peale Museum (and at bargain prices).
 These included a 1787 life portrait of George Washington ($55), and a 1785 life portrait of Benjamin Franklin, both by Charles Willson Peale; Peale's 1795 Staircase Group, a double portrait of his sons Raphaelle and Titian ($175); and The Artist in His Museum, Peale's 1822 self-portrait standing on the second floor of Independence Hall ($175).
-Harrison purchased a "porthole" portrait of George Washington by Rembrandt Peale, along with that artist's portraits of Jean-Antoine Houdon ($10) and Jacques-Louis David ($10).
-Among his non-Peale Family purchases were three naval battle scenes of the War of 1812 by Thomas Birch.
+Harrison purchased a "porthole" portrait of George Washington by Rembrandt Peale, along with Rembrandt Peale's portraits of Jean-Antoine Houdon ($10) and Jacques-Louis David ($10).
+Among Harrison's non-Peale Family purchases were three naval battle scenes of the War of 1812 by Thomas Birch.

 In 1859, Benjamin West's monumental Christ Rejected (1814) - 17 ft by 20 ft - was offered to the Pennsylvania Academy of the Fine Arts for $4,000.
 Harrison was a member of PAFA's board of directors and advocated for its purchase, but the Board had recently purchased West's Death on a Pale Horse, and voted to decline the offer.
 Harrison tracked down the painting, and bought it for the same price.
 Too large for his mansion, he hung it in Handel & Haydn Hall (and left it to PAFA).

 Harrison owned John Vanderlyn's sensuous nude, Ariadne Asleep on the Island of Naxos (c.1812), which had been praised in Paris, but was controversial in America.
 Among Harrison's contemporary works were British painter Frederick Leighton's Reconciliation of the Montagues and Capulets (1855), and French painter William-Adolphe Bouguereau's Orestes Pursued by the Furies (1862), the latter, one of the last paintings he purchased.

 Harrison's art collection exceeded 400 paintings and sculptures (excluding the Indian Gallery), and he privately published an 1870 catalogue.
 He had written earlier about feeling a "sense of duty" to create a permanent collection for his native city.